dardan-gashi01/dardan-gashi01/README.md

 Product Engineer
 ------------------

-I have been learning to code for 5 years now and it all began with Python and now I am a product engineer at a startup where I am active in the front end and backend development of our service
+I have been coding for 5 years now and it all began with Python and now I am a product engineer at a startup where I am active in the front end and backend development of our service

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [dardan-gashi01@outlook.com](mailto:dardan-gashi01@outlook.com)